Code-Screen/Code-Screen.github.io/docs/viewing-candidate-report.md

 ### Time Taken

-The amount of time it took the candidate to complete the test.
+The amount of time it took the candidate to complete the assessment.

 ### Plagiarism Check Passed

 The result of our plagiarism check for this solution.
-A green tick means that no similarities to all previous solutions for this test have been detected.
+A green tick means that no similarities to all previous solutions for this assessment have been detected.
 A red X means we have found enough similarities with another solution that warrants further investigation.
 We also provide a link to review the comparisons further.

 ### Github Repo